 Accessing and using UK-based extractive company reports on payments to governments data

-More than 90 oil, gas and mining companies incorporated in the United Kingdom or listed on the London Stock Exchange (LSE) now publish their reports on payments to governments each year under UK law every year.
-Forty more extractive companies report in other European Union countries, 700 in Canada and 8 in Norway.
+More than 130 oil, gas and mining companies incorporated in the United Kingdom or listed on the London Stock Exchange (LSE) have published annual reports on payments to governments under UK law.
+At least 128 extractive companies have reported in other European Union countries, 850 in Canada and 10 in Norway.
 Equivalent reporting legislation awaits implementation in the United States.
 Similar laws have been drafted and proposed in Switzerland, Ukraine and Australia.
-The UK government has recently concluded a positive initial review of its payments to governments regulations.
+The UK government has concluded a positive initial review of its payments to governments regulations.

 Publish What You Pay has campaigned for years for laws requiring extractive companies to disclose their payments to governments worldwide, country by country and project by project, every year, as a complement to the EITI.
 Now that we have a growing body of public mandatory payment data, it would be good to increase our use of the data.

 New two-page guide from PWYP UK